Neha/azure-for-webdevelopers/README.md

 # :fire: :zap: Azure-for-Web-Developers

-This repo has the links of my prsentations and examples of the talk and codelab on "Azure for Web Developers".
+This repo has the links of my presentation and examples of the talk and codelab on "Azure for Web Developers".

 ## Global Azure Bootcamp 2019, Bengaluru.